endlessm/ostree/debian/ostree-boot-examples/README.md

 [ostree issue 1452]: https://github.com/ostreedev/ostree/issues/1452
 [old Fedora instructions]: https://pagure.io/workstation-ostree-config/blob/5b574d39c63b82b397df789eb4a75a5bdcc13dd0/f/README-install-inside.md

+Using a caching apt proxy is suggested; in these examples it's assumed to be http://192.168.122.1:3142 (apt-cacher-ng on the host system, as seen from a virtual machine in a default libvirt configuration).
+Remove or amend the `http_proxy` if your configuration does not match.

 We need the bootloader integration files on the non-OSTree system from which we are switching, as well as in the OSTree-based installation,